 How to Make The Tomato Plants Grow Well

-It is essential to follow these tips in order to make tomato plants grow well.
+It is essential to follow these tips to make tomato plants grow well.

-- When planting the tomatoes, you need to provide them with enough space underground so the roots can grow and spread easily.
+- When planting tomatoes, you need to provide enough space underground so the roots can grow and spread easily.

 - Put the seeds in the soil, spread them evenly, and then cover them with soil.